In the name of Allah, Most Merciful, the Bestower of Mercy.

-From the “scholars” he has named is Muhammad Hasan Ad-Daddu and Abdul-‘Aziz At-Tareefi.
-Since Zakir Naik himself is a person of innovation who invites others to his deviation, this really should come as no surprise to us.
+From the ‘scholars’ he has named are Muhammad Hasan Ad-Daddu, Muhammad Salih al-Munajjid, and Abdul-‘Aziz At-Tareefi.
+Since Zakir Naik himself is an innovator who invites others to his deviation, this should come as no surprise to us.

 The Messenger (salallāhu ‘alaihi wasallam) warned against the People of Innovation, from befriending, supporting or taking from them: “Whoever innovates or accommodates an innovator then upon him is the curse of Allah, His Angels and the whole of mankind.”
 Reported by Bukhāri (12/41) and Muslim (9/140)